Cicada Files: Marcus Wanners & “Halfassed Journalism”

 But I will tell you, I do not know who Titus Frost is, gHOST is a joke, Arturo is clinically insane, Wanner (sic) is a blackmailer, TS is a pillhead and manipulator, and I want to stay neutral because I, like Beth, Michael and genki, am done with it.”
 (Z 3301, Email, October 7, 2019 13:37 PM Bangkok Local).

 For the record, the commitments of confidentiality that Ms. Bogaerts imposed on myself and others were not just unreasonable–she soon violated them herself.
-After she betrayed my confidence, she joined Martin Wehrmeyer and Marcus Wanners in manipulating a draft article that I shared with them, then ordered me to “leave Marcus alone.”
+After she betrayed my confidence, she joined Martin Wehrmeyer and Marcus Wanners in manipulating an early draft that I shared with them, then ordered me to “leave Marcus alone.”
 I declined.

-I told her no. After she and Wehrmeyer and Wanners treated me like a chew toy, I tired of her absurd secrecy demands.
-I was initially prepared to respect Ms. Bogaert’s commandments of confidentiality.
-Then she demonstrated that secrecy for her was not mutual: it was unilateral, she expected me to respect her confidentiality but was dismissive of mine.
+I told her no. After she and Wehrmeyer and Wanners treated me like a chew toy, I lost all patience with her absurd secrecy demands.
+I was initially prepared to comply with Ms. Bogaert’s commandments of confidentiality.
+Then she demonstrated that privacy for her was not mutual: it was unilateral, she expected me to respect her confidentiality but was dismissive of mine.

 Returning to Mr. Wanners’ email, he wrote: